Devil’s Breath | How Dangerous is Scopolamine in Colombia?

 My body was working but my mind was still dazed – there was no taxi, she was long gone.”

-…That’s never fun.
+Doesn’t sound like too much fun to me!
 Getting drugged and then robbed to the tune of nearly $2,000 USD in electronics is a tough pill to swallow.
-But, is it common?

 First, let’s learn a little more about scopolamine and why it works.
 What is scopolamine?
 Well, that’s a tough one.